 - Orbital cellulitis – May present with a facial (eyelid) swelling of rapid onset, but this is associated with signs of an infection, and a cause is readily identified such as an infected tooth or penetrating injury.
-There is also accompanying fever and leukocytosis, and the patient appears systemically ill.
+There are also accompanying fever and leukocytosis, and the patient appears systemically ill.
 Orbital or preseptal cellulitis is usually unilateral.

 - Cavernous sinus thrombosis

-- Granulomatosis cheilitis – This causes diffuse swelling and is episodic only in its early stages.
+- Granulomatous cheilitis – This causes diffuse swelling and is episodic only in its early stages.
 When well developed, it produces a rubbery, diffuse swelling of the lips.
 The biopsy reveals the presence of granulomas.